a7744hsc/TensorFlow-Speech-Recognition-Challenge/docs/Journey.md

     - For now, I decide to use the background noise as silence and some other labels as unknown.

 3. Mimic the TF tutorial, rewrite it into a simpler version.
+    - rewrite the code with the simplest strategy and short training loop, just to make sure the whole process works fine.
+    With my first submission, I got a 0.28 accuracy which is really low.